Cyber Monday deals on Roku: Sales on Streaming Stick Plus for $29, Ultra for $69, Streambar for $100, Roku TV for $108

-Black Friday has come and gone, but big sales from major retailers like Amazon, Walmart and Best Buy, as well as some deals from device-makers, remain.
+As we head into Cyber Monday, you'll find big sales from major retailers like Amazon, Walmart and Best Buy, as well as some deals from device-makers.
 This year some of the most popular and affordable devices are streamers for Amazon's Fire TV platform, Google's Chromecast and CNET's favorite streaming platform, Roku.

 Roku streamer prices are now at all-time lows, including $29 for our Editors' Choice Award winner, the Roku Streaming Stick Plus, $69 for the all-new Roku Ultra and $100 for the new Roku Streambar.
 These streaming devices can all stream in 4K HDR, and Roku just added AirPlay to its stable of features, a sweet holiday gift for Apple fans.
 There are also a few good prices to be found on Roku smart TV options, although those Black Friday savings aren't quite as impressive... yet.